lidel/pls.watch/CONTRIBUTING.md

 ```

 By default tests (including GUI ones) run in headless mode under [PhantomJS](http://phantomjs.org/).
+Local HTTP server is spawned automatically for the lifetime of test suite task.

+To run test suite under a specific browser:

+- `grunt firefox`
+- `grunt chrome`

-More advanced users may want to start simple HTTP server manually:
+To start simple HTTP server manually:
+(`yt.127.0.0.1.xip.io` should point to `127.0.0.1`)

 - `grunt httpd`

-And run tests under a specific browser:

-- `grunt nightwatch:firefox`
-- `grunt nightwatch:chrome`

 To check code style: